 What Is a Letterhead?

-The labels, texts, and/or graphic elements found at the top portion of a letter paper or a stationery is referred to as a letterhead.
+The labels, texts, and/or graphic elements found at the top portion of a letter paper or stationery is referred to as a letterhead.
 The letterhead usually includes the company name, logo, address, phone and fax numbers, and email address.
-Aside from business cards, letterheads also serve as a supplementary promotional material for your business.
+Aside from business cards, letterheads also serve as supplementary promotional material for your business.

 How to Create a Letterhead?

 Having a well-formatted letterhead design greatly helps you maintain your company’s branding.
 Moreover, it would establish credibility and exhibit professionalism.
 To get you started, we have provided you six easy to follow steps in creating an effective letterhead.

 Before you start creating a letterhead in computer software, grab a pen and paper first then sketch a draft of the design you want to achieve.
 This way, you will have a clear idea of how the text and image/s will fit together.

 After you have an outline, choose a program that would enable you to design a letterhead.
 You can make use of Adobe Illustrator, Adobe Photoshop, Microsoft Word, Microsoft Publisher, and Apple Pages.
 If you want to save time and effort, this page has loads of ready-made letterhead templates which you can purchase or download for free.

 A study from Loyola University in Chicago reveals that colors increase brand recognition by 80%.
 Selecting the right colors and fonts is the key to a beautifully designed letterhead.
 Choose a color scheme that would look modern and would best represent your company.
 Keep in mind that a letterhead is a brief introduction of your business which is why it should elicit a good impression to the reader.
 In selecting fonts, make sure that it is legible in both print and digital media.
 Remember to keep it simple yet visually attractive.